1776 (film): Production

-The song is anachronistic, because the terms "right" and "left" in politics were not coined until the French Revolution.

 Warner's attempt to comply with Nixon's demands had initially been rebuffed by director Hunt during production, only for the song to be removed in post-production while Hunt was on vacation.
 Warner also wanted the original negative of the song shredded, but the film's editor kept it in storage unaltered.
 (The footage, some of physically poor quality, was restored for the DVD and Blu-Ray releases.)
 Trailers had already been released in theaters with the "Considerate Men" number as its centerpiece; Warner had those trailers pulled and re-edited.
-In a 2015 interview, Hunt mentioned that Warner, on his deathbed in 1978, told a friend that he regretted editing the scene, believing that he had ruined the structure of the film as a result.
+In a 2015 interview, Hunt mentioned that Warner, on his deathbed in 1978, told a friend that he regretted editing the scene, believing he had ruined the film's structure as a result.
 It was only decades later that the song was restored to the film.

 When the Broadway musical was about to be presented to Nixon at the White House in 1970, before the film was made, his staff pressed the producers to cut the song then; their request was denied.